It was just after he won his first world title in 1985 that Clay O’Brien Cooper walked to his mailbox. Inside, was the box with his first gold buckle.

 “We all make jokes about my age and how I live my life,” Cooper laughed.
 “I do it openly, and they respect that.
 People who don’t know me think I’m quiet and reserved.
 But I’m always laughing and joking and teasing.
 I let the younger guys be who they are, and they let me be who I am.
 There are no walls up, no barriers.
 They haven’t seen life through my eyes, but I’ve seen it through theirs.
 I know where they’re at, and I can tell them that it will always be OK.”

 What keeps Cooper going after all these years?
 The 53-year-old grandfather said there’s no reason to stop, really.
-He took some time off when his three daughters were going through high school, but he’s back and set up to win, with great horsepower and a great partner.
+He took some time off when his three daughters were going through high school, but he’s back and set up to win, with great horses and a great partner.
 And there’s always the challenge of being able to rope with the next generation of greats.

 “When my kids got up and gone, I had it in my mind to see if I could go back and compete again,” Cooper explained.
 “It was a decision I made, and I’ve been very blessed to get to the partner level you need to rope with guys at the top ability level.
 God’s taken care of me.”